Enabling “device flow”

 The client will send “device access token requests” to the server.
 The requests include the value of “device_code” extracted from the server’s device authorization response (described later in this section).

-Concurrently with the token requests, the client will ask the end user to present the value of “user_code” (extracted from the device authorization response) at ”Verification URI” of the authorization server (step #6).
+Concurrently with the token requests, the client will ask the end user to present the value of “user_code” (extracted from the device authorization response) at ”Verification URI” of the authorization server (step #6 in Device Flow Diagram).

 How the code is shown to the user is up to the client.
 The following example is to present the code along with the value of “verification_uri” to the end user (based on an example in RFC 8628 ).